-It comes as a natural criterion to merge edges from multiple causal graphs.
+It is a natural criterion for merging edges across multiple causal graphs.
 However, it remains tricky to estimate \cite{estimating_mi}.
 Using the chain rule of conditional mutual information \cite{cover1999elements}, we can rewrite it as:

-Where \(I(Y_j, X_i, \boldsymbol{Z})\) is the interaction information \cite{cover2006elements}, which tells us wether knowing \(\boldsymbol{Z}\) explains away the dependency between \(X_i\) and \(Y_j\) (negative interaction), or enhances it (positive interaction):
+Where \(I(Y_j, X_i, \boldsymbol{Z})\) is the interaction information \cite{cover2006elements}, which tells us whether knowing \(\boldsymbol{Z}\) explains away the dependency between \(X_i\) and \(Y_j\) (negative interaction), or enhances it (positive interaction):

 \(I(Y_j, \boldsymbol{Z})\) can be estimated using the same Monte-Carlo sampling as for \(I(Y_j, X_i|\boldsymbol{Z})\) \eqref{eq:cmi_theorique}.
 Since \(I(Y_j, \boldsymbol{Z})=H(Y_j) - H(Y|\boldsymbol{Z_j})\), the marginal \(p(y)\) is needed.
 Fortunately, the dataset \(\boldsymbol{D}\) is large enough, hence the frequencies of \(y_j\) are recovered empirically and an estimate \(\hat{p}(y)\) which we assume to be equal to the true marginal \(p(y)\).
 We acknowledge that under a restricted dataset, \(\hat{p}(y)\) might differ from \(p(y)\).
 This yields to: